imixs/imixs-adapters/imixs-adapters-poi/README.md

 ## POI FindReplace Adapter

-With the adapter class *org.imixs.workflow.poi.POIFindReplaceAdapter* it is possible to update Word documents (.docx).
+With the adapter class *org.imixs.workflow.poi.POIFindReplaceAdapter* it is possible to update Word documents (.docx) or Excel documents (.xls, .xlsx).
 The adapter can replace text fragments in a paragraph.

 The adapter uses the method XWPFRun.setText(String) and goes through the file until it finds the corresponding paragraph.
 The result document is saved in the current workitem.